-An alternatives analysis was done as part of the Emergency Action.
-The SWT Operations Division determined there were two practicable alternatives, including the No Action Alternative as discussed in Section 2.1.
-Only these alternatives sufficiently meet the overall project purposes to be considered practicable.
+An alternatives analysis was done as part of this Clean Water Act Section 404(b)(1) Analysis.
+The SWT Operations Division determined there was one practicable alternatives as discussed in Section 2.1.
+Only the Emergency Action alternative sufficiently meets the overall project purposes to be considered practicable.

 Implementation of the Emergency Action involved the dredging of 1.6 million cys of the navigation channel.
 This dredge would not violate established State water quality standards or the Toxic Effluent Standards of Section 307 of the CWA of 1977, as amended, nor harm any endangered species or their critical habitat.
-However, the disposal of sediment outside of the existing approved disposal areas are in violation of the Clean Water Act of 1977.
+However, the disposal of sediment outside of the authorized disposal areas was in violation of the Clean Water Act of 1977.